ligato/docs/docs/user-guide/concepts.md

 }
 ```

-The code above prepares KVDB sync plugin (KVDB abstraction) with ETCD plugin as connector.
+The code above prepares KVDB sync plugin (KVDB abstraction) with etcd plugin as connector.
 The KVDB sync can be then provided as watcher to other plugins (or writer if passed as `KVProtoWriters` object).

 Switch to Redis:
 ```go